The Indian Water Lilies: The show

 The show is built on Indian Temple Square with a large fountain, Indian decorations and 2 Yaksha giants.
 This mixture of Indian and Thai elements could be a reference to Wat Phra Kaew.

 A large door behind the fountain gives access to a dark cavern where a large corridor leads to the scene of the jungle lake, enclosed by tropical plants, a creek and a waterfall.

 The singing of the witch begins the show; she summons the fairies to dance on the water-lilies of the lake, guided by the music of an orchestra of frogs and the song of geese.
 The frogs are the only part where the technology was bought; the rest of the ride was developed in-house.

 Music

-The main music for the Indian Water-lilies is “Afrikaan Beat” by Bert Kaempfert, but before the show, the Inca chant “Taita Inti” (Father Sun God) is played, taken from the album “Voice of the Xtabay” (1946) by Yma Sumac.
+The main music for the Indian Water-lilies is "Afrikaan Beat" by Bert Kaempfert, but before the show, the Inca chant "Taita Inty" (Virgin of the Sun God) is played, taken from the album Voice of the Xtabay (1950) by Yma Sumac.
 This strong South American interest could well have been of influence on the theming of the Piraña.